haydenthornlimb/linux-usb-block-driver/README.md

 Kernel buffers are dynamically allocated for I/O operations and released after each request.
 User-space data is transferred using Linux kernel memory-access functions rather than directly dereferencing user-space pointers.

+## Testing & Validation

+The module was tested using user-space programs that issued IOCTL requests to the character-device interface.

+Testing covered:

+- Sequential block reads and writes
+- Offset-based reads and writes
+- Multi-block operations
+- Data integrity after write/read cycles
+- Communication between user space and kernel space

 ## Technologies & Concepts

 - C